 After migrating Credo, their site’s average response time went from ~1600 ms down to ~1100 ms. That’s a 45.45% increase in performance!

-Our eighth client, WP Buffs, is a Kinsta partner and provides 24/7 technical support partner for any individual, business or organization with a WordPress website.
+Our seventh client, WP Buffs, is a Kinsta partner and provides 24/7 technical support and WordPress maintenance services for any individual, business or organization with a WordPress website.
 They handle unlimited edits, performance enhancements, daily health maintenance, and regular security troubleshooting so their customers don’t have to.

 After migrating WP Buffs, their site’s average response time went from ~850 ms down to ~425 ms. That’s a 100% increase in performance!

-Our ninth client is a WordPress developer’s blog.
+Our eighth client is a WordPress developer’s blog.
 After migrating them, their site’s average response time went from ~225 ms down to ~125 ms. That’s an 80% increase in performance!

-Our 11th client is Superluchas, an online Mexican magazine specializing in pro wrestling (Lucha Libre) critics, essays, and news.
+Our tenth client is Superluchas, an online Mexican magazine specializing in pro wrestling (Lucha Libre) critics, essays, and news.

 After migrating them, their site’s average response time went from ~1,100 ms down to ~560 ms. That’s a 96.43% increase in performance!